Theycallmeyui/Chessgame/README.md

-# Chess Game with AI
+# Chess Game

-**Chess Game with AI** is a Python-based chess application that allows players to compete against a simple AI or explore chess mechanics.
+**Chess Game** is a Python-based chess application that allows players to compete against a simple AI or explore chess mechanics.
 Designed with **Pygame**, this project features a dynamic chessboard, player-side selection, and a tutorial to help beginners get started. ♟️

 ---